ZahraTee/harmony-primary-school/content/our-school/headteachers-message.md

 ### Headteacher’s Message

 Harmony Primary School is a new aspirational Muslim Independent school in the heart of Harrow; with a passion for Islamic traditions and values we place our students at the centre of our school.
 Our ambition is to create a school developed upon a spirit of humility and an ethic which instills hard work.
-Our holistic model of education aims to nurture students into well-rounded, high achieving members of society, prepared for life in 21st Century Britain.
+Our holistic model of education aims to nurture students into well-rounded, high achieving members of society, prepared for life in 21st Century Britain..

 **_Yousif Khan_**